-Students enrolled in the basic science years at MSM have the option to decelerate.
-This essentially allows them to complete the basic science curriculum over a three-year period (as opposed to the standard twoyear basic sciences curriculum).
-Students may petition the Student Academic Progress & Promotions Committee (SAPP) to enter the Five-Year program in the first or second year according to policies outlined below.
+Students enrolled in the basic science years at MSM have the option to pursue the alternative academic track over an extended time frame.
+This essentially allows them to complete the basic science curriculum over a three-year period (as opposed to the standard two-year basic sciences curriculum).
+Students may petition the Student Academic Progress & Promotions Committee (SAPP) to enter the alternative academic track in the first or second year according to policies outlined below.
 In addition, the SAPP Committee may choose to require students to enter the Five-Year program if deemed appropriate.

-First Year Deceleration: The decelerated program is designed to enable students who encounter difficulties in the full integrated first year curriculum to establish a firmer foundation in the biomedical sciences.
+First Year Alternative Track: The first-year alternative track is designed to enable students who encounter difficulties in the full integrated first year curriculum to establish a firmer foundation in the biomedical sciences.
 This program provides a reduced content load and may benefit students who are experiencing difficulty with the full curriculum.
 The first-year deceleration program will consist of enrollment in Human Morphology (integrated cytology, embryology, histology and gross anatomy).
-For the remainder of the academic year the student participating in the decelerated program will take Human Morphology(MEDI 510), Fundamentals of Medicine 1 and Community Health.
+For the remainder of the academic year the student participating in the decelerated program will take Human Morphology (MEDI 510), Fundamentals of Medicine 1 and Community Health.
 A student can enter the decelerated program at any time between the conclusion of Basic Principles and before the scheduled date of the second exam in Organ Systems 2.
 After passing Human Morphology, the student will take Basic Principles, Organ Systems 1, Organ Systems 2 and Organ Systems 3 during the next academic year.
 Providing that the student receives a passing grade for Fundamentals of Medicine 1 and Community Health, the student will not take these courses during the next academic year.
-A student on this decelerated track who fails any course will be subject to a dismissal hearing.
+A student on this alternative track who fails any course will be subject to a dismissal hearing.

-Second Year Deceleration: Students who have passed all courses in the first year integrated curriculum, but whose cumulative curriculum average is less than 72%, will be required to decelerate in the second year.
+Second Year Alternative Track: Students who have passed all courses in the first-year integrated curriculum, but whose cumulative curriculum average is less than 75%, will be required to pursue the alternative track in the second year.
 In the first phase of the second year, the student will take Fundamentals of Medicine 2, Microbiology, Nutrition, and Pharmacology.
 In the second phase of second year deceleration, the student will take Pathology and Pathophysiology.

-Students who electively decelerate will usually follow this pattern.
+Students who electively pursue the alternative track in year 2 will usually follow this pattern.
 Depending on personal circumstances, the Associate Dean of Student Affairs can approve alternative course structures.

 Students who drop courses already in progress will be subject to tuition charges in accordance with stated processes.
 Financial aid will be adjusted based on course load.
 A student will receive a WF if they are failing a course and withdraw after 50% of the course has already been completed.
+Students should consult with financial aid to discuss their specific circumstances and potential impacts on eligibility for aid from certain sources (particularly Title IV).